STAR (Siskiyou Trap, Alter and Release)

 • Fosters compassion: By promoting humane solutions for feral cats, STAR encourages community involvement and cultivates empathy for all living beings.

 TNR stands for Trap-Neuter-Return.
-It is a method of humanely managing feral cat populations by trapping them, having them spayed or neutered and vaccinated by a veterinarian, and then returning them to their colonies
+It is a method of humanely managing feral cat populations by trapping them, having them spayed or neutered and vaccinated by a veterinarian, and then returnin them to their colonies.

 What is High-Intesity TNR?